 The United States paid Mexico $15,000,000 "in consideration of the extension acquired by the boundaries of the United States" (see Article XII of the treaty) and agreed to pay American citizens debts owed to them by the Mexican government (see Article XV).
 Other provisions included protection of property and civil rights of Mexican nationals living within the new boundaries of the United States (see Articles VIII and IX), the promise of the United States to police its boundaries (see Article XI), and compulsory arbitration of future disputes between the two countries (see Article XXI).

 Trist sent a copy to Washington by the fastest means available, forcing Polk to decide whether or not to repudiate the highly satisfactory handiwork of his discredited subordinate.
 Polk chose to forward the treaty to the Senate.
 When the Senate reluctantly ratified the treaty (by a vote of 34 to 14) on March 10, 1848, it deleted Article X guaranteeing the protection of Mexican land grants.
 Following the ratification, U.S. troops were removed from the Mexican capital.

 Over time, markers were moved or destroyed, resulting in two subsequent conventions (1882 and 1889) between the two countries to more clearly define the boundaries.
 Photographers were brought in to document the location of the markers.
 These photographs are in Record Group 77, Records of the Office of the Chief Engineers, in the National Archives.
-An example of one of these photographs, taken in the 1890s, is available online through the Archival Research Catalog (ARC) database, identifier: 519681 .
+An example of one of these photographs, taken in the 1890s, is available online through the Online Catalog (OPA) database, National Archives Identifier: 519681 .